The Story of Creation

 The minstrel, his eyes too lazy to look up, continued plucking the strings of his zither.
 “My songs ensure my food and drink,” he said indifferently.

-Tsering, the chieftain’s steward standing behind his master, struck the minstrel with his horsewhip.
+Tsering, the chieftain’s steward standing behind his master, struck the minstrel lightly with his horsewhip.

 “Black-boned beggar, lift your dog’s head up and look at whom you’re addressing!
 On your knees!”